SalesTim/template-manifests/README.md

 To learn more about SalesTim templates capabilities, including how to create templates visually from our UI, please refer to our [Help Center](https://help.salestim.com/).

-If you want to integrate your applications with the SalesTim Platform API, for instance create template-based teams from Microsoft PowerAutomate, please refer to our [Tech Hub](https://developers.salestim.com/).
+If you want to integrate your application with the SalesTim Platform API, for instance create template-based teams from Microsoft PowerAutomate, please refer to our [Tech Hub](https://developers.salestim.com/).

-## 📝 Template manifests
+## Template manifests

 Template manifests are plain [JSON files](https://en.wikipedia.org/wiki/JSON).
 To control their structure, we're using a [JSON schema](https://en.wikipedia.org/wiki/JSON#JSON_Schema).
 Our JSON schema adheres to the [JSON Schema Draft 4](https://json-schema.org/draft-04/json-schema-core.html) specification.